Stop Building AI for AI's Sake — How VC Mindset Transforms Product Evaluation

 Adopting the lens on purpose

-The practice that makes this real is small, fast, and humbling.
-VCs expect founders to build an MVP and test the assumption quickly rather than design a cathedral on day one — and it's the same instinct that has me throwing four agents at a narrow slice of a problem before I trust the approach at scale.
-McDonald's China is the textbook case: by aiming AI at one workflow rather than a showcase, monthly employee transactions went from 2,000 to 30,000, a 1,400% jump from solving one real thing well.
+The practice is small, fast, and humbling.
+VCs expect founders to build an MVP and test the assumption quickly rather than design a cathedral on day one — the same instinct that has me throwing four agents at a narrow slice of a problem before I trust it at scale.
+McDonald's China is the textbook case: aiming AI at one workflow, monthly employee transactions went from 2,000 to 30,000.

-I came into AI as a builder — twenty years of it, from server racks in London Docklands to whatever I'm shipping from Singapore this week — and the instinct of a builder is to be moved by what's possible.
-The investor reflex is the corrective: to be moved instead by what's needed.
-The two have to live in the same head, because the most dangerous AI project isn't the one that fails to work.
-It's the one that works beautifully, demos brilliantly, costs three quarters of a million to unwind, and turns out to have answered a question nobody was asking.
-The model was never the hard part.
-Deciding it was worth building — that's the part only a person, thinking like an investor, can get right.
+I came into AI as a builder — twenty years of it, from server racks in London Docklands to whatever I'm shipping from Singapore this week — and a builder's instinct is to be moved by what's possible.
+The investor reflex is the corrective: be moved by what's needed.
+Both have to live in the same head, because the most dangerous AI project isn't the one that fails.
+It's the one that works beautifully, demos brilliantly, costs three quarters of a million to unwind, and answered a question nobody was asking.

 The Cutler.sg Newsletter